s-loar/stimulus-talk/README.md

 # Stimulus Talk Outline

-Stimulus... a JavaScript framework with modest ambitions.
+Stimulus ...a JavaScript framework with modest ambitions.

 ##### Current version: v3.0.1 - released 10/7/2021
 ## What is Stimulus
-* The handbook describes Stimulus as ‘... a JavaScript framework with modest ambitions.’
+* The [handbook](https://stimulus.hotwired.dev/handbook/introduction) describes Stimulus as ‘... a JavaScript framework with modest ambitions.’
   * It is not a full blown framework like React, Angular or Vue
   * HTML centric
-  * Connects DOM elements to JavaScript objects
+  * Connects DOM elements to JavaScript objects via
     * Controllers
     * Actions
     * Targets